See Photos at the bottom of this page.

 We are always striving to do all we can do for our clients and by having our puppies altered before they leave us we take on the responsibility and care of the puppies after surgery.
 Many vets want you to wait until the puppy grows into a young adult at 6 to 9 months and this is due to the fact they are an older vet and have been out of school longer and were not taught laser techniques that in many cases was not even available when they were in school.
 There are several reasons below that highlight the reasons who it is

-- High cost of spay/neuter depending on the area that you live in.
-I have had clients return a copy of their spay/neuter bill ranging anywhere from $185 to $375 and keep in mind this does very quite a bit depending on where you live.
+High cost of spay/neuter depending on the area that you live in.
+I have had clients return a copy of their spay/neuter bill ranging anywhere from $450 to $800 depending on where you live.

-- Older dogs must wear a large plastic cone collar for a week to 10 days to keep he or she from chewing on their stitches (puppies pay no attention to their surgery site)
+Older dogs must wear a large plastic cone collar for a week to 10 days to keep he or she from chewing on their stitches (puppies hardly ever pay no attention to their surgery site)